-Main self-completion (all Waves)
+4.5.1 Main self-completion (all Waves)

 At each wave of ELSA interviewers have asked respondents to complete a core self-completion questionnaire covering questions such as wellbeing, relationships, alcohol consumption.
 Everyone with an in-person interview (not proxy) is invited to complete this questionnaire.
 This may be completed while the other person in a couple completes sections in the 'private' block of the questionnaire, or may be left for completion afterwards.
 For existing sample members the interviewer may leave it for respondents to complete in advance.
-A summary of whether or not a respondent completed a core self-completion for each Wave of the study can be found by looking at the variable OutScw1, OutScW2 etc in the main ELSA Index file and wave specific datasets archived under End User License (w10scout in the Wwve 10 dataset and w11scout in the wave 11 dataset).
+A summary of whether or not a respondent completed a core self-completion for each Wave of the study can be found by looking at the variable OutScw1, OutScW2 etc in the Index file.

-Health and Work self-completion at Wave 3
+4.5.2 Health and Work self-completion at Wave 3

 At Wave 3 a sub-sample of respondents were invited to complete a second self-completion in addition to the main self-completion.
-Thus, there were three groups of people (from among those eligible for a self-completion).
-The numbers in each group were about equal (a third of the sample in each):
+Thus there were three groups of people (from among those eligible for a self-completion).
+The numbers in each group are about equal (a third of the sample in each):